olion500/knowledge-docs/docs/product-planning/2025-06-01-automated-internal-knowledge-workflow-system---development-update.md

 ## Overview

 This document summarizes the development progress of an automated internal knowledge workflow system.
 The system leverages GPT-4 and other tools (Slack, Notion, Confluence) to process existing team communication, providing summaries, Q&A capabilities, and potentially micro knowledge bases.
 The goal is to evolve organically from existing team communication, making knowledge access seamless and intuitive for users.
+The system prioritizes a functional 'ask and answer' core before focusing on operations and administration.

 ## Key Points

-*   The system is automating internal knowledge workflows by processing existing communication channels.
+*   Automating internal knowledge workflows using existing communication tools (Slack, Notion, Confluence).
-*   GPT-4 is the core technology, with plans for embedding tuning and history-based fine-tuning.
+*   Leveraging GPT-4 as the core LLM, with plans for embedding tuning and history-based fine-tuning.
-*   The system focuses on enabling users to simply 'ask' and receive accurate responses.
+*   Prioritizing a functional 'ask and answer' core before focusing on operations and administration.
-*   A soft beta is planned for mid-July, with a full rollout targeted for the end of summer.
+*   Soft beta planned for mid-July, full rollout by end of summer.
-*   The Product Requirements Document (PRD) is located on Notion (link to be added).
+*   Tech stack includes NestJS (backend), Next.js & Tailwind (frontend), AWS (ECS, RDS, Redis), and LangChain.

 ## Decisions Made

-*   **LLM:** GPT-4 is the core Large Language Model (LLM).
+*   GPT-4 is the core LLM for the project.
-*   **Backend:** NestJS was selected for the backend.
-*   **Frontend:** Next.js & Tailwind were chosen for the frontend.
-*   **Infrastructure:** AWS ECS, RDS, and Redis will be used for infrastructure.
+*   NestJS, Next.js, Tailwind, AWS, and LangChain are the chosen technologies.
-*   **LLM Orchestration:** LangChain will be used for LLM orchestration.
+*   Chunk size will be kept under ~1.2K tokens.
-*   **Chunk Size:** The chunk size for processing documents is capped at approximately 1.2K tokens.
+*   Focus on 'ask and answer' functionality as the initial priority.

 ## Action Items